Simple scheduling for shift-based teams, but glitches and no GPS tracking hold it back.

 Custom reports

 The platform also offers custom reports.
-You have to pick one of three base types—Shifts, Shift History, or Times—and then apply your chosen fields and filters.
+You have to pick 1 out of 3 base types: “shifts,” “shift history,” or “times,” and then apply your chosen fields and filters.

-Unfortunately, I couldn’t use all the fields I needed.
+Unfortunately, I couldn’t see all the fields I needed.
 For instance, I couldn’t create a report showing both overtime data and labor costs for shifts, so this tool does have its limitations.

 Verdict: 8.5/10